Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Manikia has a lot to offer for all levels and tastes.
 There are entire sectors with routes in the 5’s and 6’s, whole crags with routes in the 7’s, and sectors with a bit of everything.
 You’ll find steep, powerful overhangs as well as techy vertical climbing, tufas thin and fat, short and long, pockets, crimps, slopers, the whole shebang.
 Whether you want to take your kneebaring skills to the next level or are determined to not kneebar at all, you’ll find something to your liking.

 The rock quality is pretty neat, with excellent friction, very little wear on the rock, almost non-existent in some places.
-In fact, some routes are sharp AF; you’ll tear your skin to shreads until you finally grow a resilient, thick one, and watch in tears as your climbing shoes wear off.
-But hey, I’d rather have that than polished routes.
+In fact, some routes are sharp AF.
+At some sectors, you might tear your skin to shreads on the first days, and your climbing shoes might wear off quickly.
+If you ask me, I’d rather have that than polished routes.
+Plus, I absolutely love it when there’s not much chalk on the wall, or hardly any signs of traffic.

-If I were to briefly describe climbing in Manikia, it would be aesthetic, flowy, and surprisingly constant.
+If I were to briefly describe climbing in Manikia, it would be pristine, aesthetic, and flowy.
 You can definitely find many different styles, from short and bouldery to long and pumpy, powerful moves to ballet on the rock, and pretty much everything in between.

-Manikia also has a bunch of multi-pitch climbing sectors that look absolutely stunning, and their bolters are particularly proud of them.
+Manikia also has a bunch of multi-pitch climbing sectors that look absolutely stunning, and they are completely separate from the sport climbing sectors.
 The guidebook provides info on those, too.

 The main climbing sectors in Manikia